-General Dynamics NASSCO on Thursday hosted a keel-laying ceremony to mark the start of construction of the first of a new class of US Navy oilers.
+General Dynamics NASSCO on Thursday hosted a steel-cutting ceremony to mark the start of construction of the first of a new class of US Navy oilers.

 The oilers will be known as the John Lewis-class, after the lead ship in the class.